hiBengu/Evolution-Strategies/README.md

 This is a project for "Artificial Neural Networks" course in Istanbul Technical University.

-## Files
-"pacmanKivy.py": First prototype of the game written with Kivy library.

-"pacmanPygame" Final version of the game that can be controlled from another python script written with Pygame Library. <br />
-  > "aiControl.py" Script to train the model with ES. <br />
-  > "openAIES.py" Scrpit that trains the model with OpenAI ES. <br />

-"csvWeather.py" Transforms the dataset to appropriate form to train them.
-  > "weatherTrain.py" Script that trains the weather prediciton model. <br />
-  > "weatherNumpy.py" Script that trains the weather prediction model Numpy library. <br />
+Report of the project can be found [here](https://drive.google.com/file/d/1sU7MbMO-2vgSH3UkU-yljqX5T9Z5dFTP/view?usp=sharing).

+Purpose of this project is to implement evolution strategies for different problems.
+Models for different cases can be found in the relative folder. snakeGame folder includes the code for original playable version of snake game written with kivy and pygame.